-To also propose an international solution to avoid the fraudulent drifting that appears on the horizon after the decision Wayfair Inc. in the USA and elsewhere (subject treated further) then, to use this new directive to include the USA in a unique system of indirect taxation.
+To also propose an international solution to avoid the fraudulent drifting that appears on the horizon after the decision Wayfair Inc. by the Supreme Court in USA and elsewhere (subject treated further) then, to use this new directive to include USA in a unique system of indirect taxation.

 In fact, the states of the world find themselves in a geopolitical and fiscal situation exceptionally favorable to a global modification of the tax paradigms of indirect taxation with:

-- Digital statements of invoices now almost everywhere in the world (study by PwC Michaela Merz: « How the World of VAT / GST will look in five years from now » presented at the IVA conference in Stockholm 10/2018) are setting up electronic billing systems in DAGTVA 2012) (page n °: 5315 §a),
+- Digital statements of invoices now almost everywhere in the world (study by PwC Michaela Merz: « How the World of VAT / GST will look in five years from now » presented at the International VAT Association’s conference in Stockholm 10/2018) are setting up electronic billing systems in DAGTVA 2012) (page n °: 5315 §a),

 - The US Supreme Court in June 2018, which rendered a decision on the case-law: South Dakota c.
 Wayfair Inc.,

-- The European Union is implementing a system similar to Wayfair for 2021 with France advancing this one-year system by 2020.
+- The European Union is implementing a similar system than Wayfair décision for 2021 with France advancing this one-year system by 2020.

 - The United Kingdom, with MTD, which has just acquired the declarative means of local B²B transactions also affecting cross-border transactions.
-The HMRC would look with interest at the US decision which provides, as in the EU in 2021, to involve foreign online sales platforms by asking them to levy sales taxes.
+The HMRC would look with interest at the US decision which provides, as in the EU in 2021, to involve foreign online sale platforms by asking them to levy sale taxes.

 Where are the links between these four other sections?

-What will you be offered , it is to use this decision Wayfair Inc. ‘internationalized’ in a new taxation system dedicated for VAT or GST, system in agreement with these future new regulations that no State could refuse, but by controlling the situation by giving all control roles to the tax authorities.
+What will you be offered , it is to use this Wayfair Inc.’s decision ‘internationalized’ in a new taxation system dedicated for VAT or GST, system in agreement with these future new regulations that no State could refuse, by controlling processes by giving all control roles to the countries’s tax authorities.

 What short-term planning?

-The ideal would be to be able to present a first proposal before the exit of the United Kingdom from the European Union on October 31, which is in less than 4 months (date of publication of this page on July 7, 2019).
+The ideal would be to be able to present a first proposal before the exit of the United Kingdom from the European Union the December 31, 2020.
 It is very short but not impossible to achieve.

 « OECD Secretary-General Angel Gurria is presenting G20 finance ministers and central bank chiefs meeting in Fukuoka with a » road map « , already signed off by 129 countries, in a bid to clinch a long-term solution by 2020 ».

-In what will be presented, United Kingdom, present in the G7, is the masterpiece, the cornerstone of this plan.
+In what will be presented, United Kingdom, present in the G7 in Biarritz in August 2019, was the masterpiece, the cornerstone of this plan.
 This planning refers to the exit of the UK and show the VAT treatment under Brexit conditions, but in the Wayfair environment.
-That’s why all slide shows and explanations will involve the United Kingdom in the cross-border transactions.
+That’s why all slide shows and explanations will involve United Kingdom in the cross-border transactions.

 In the USA with the Wayfair decision,

-Foreword: With the Wayfair Inc. decision, in order to collect sale taxes so far impossible to recover in cross-border transactions, a foreign company will be forced by the buyer’ State to transmit on them, the sale taxes.
+Foreword: With the Wayfair Inc.’s decision, in order to collect sale taxes so far impossible to recover in cross-border transactions, a foreign company will be forced by the buyer’ State to transmit on them, the sale taxes.
 It can be estimated with the decision Wayfair Inc. that there will be an improvement on the tax returns for the federal State of the buyer, but this State will not be the master in the transaction because it not will at the origin of this taxation!
-For example, how will he control on what is being taxed in dematerialized companies, such as online sales platforms who’s installing with headquarters is outside the United States?
+For example, how will he control on what is being taxed in dematerialized companies, such as online sale platforms who’s installed with headquarters outside the United States?